Kerr-Addison Mine: Late 20th-century to early 21st-century

+In early 1997 McGarry township instructed bailiffs to seize assets at the mine and sell them to raise funds for unpaid taxes.
+Gwen Resources, AJ Perron Gold Corporation, GSR Mining Corporation and Kerr JEX Corporation, the four companies that owned the mine, threatened litigation against the township.
+Prior to the bailiffs action, the mine owed $2.1 million of realty taxes and $50,000 of business taxes.
+AJ Perron, the successor Deak Resources was delisted in 1998.

-In 2010, Armistice Resources Corporation, who already owned the neighboring McGarry Mine, bought the Kerr-Addison Mine, and in 2011 announced plans to drill more.
+GSR, which retained 50 percent of the surface rights, merged with AJ Perron and collectively dissolved on April 10, 2000.
+In 2010, Armistice Resources Corporation, who already owned the neighboring McGarry Mine, bought the Kerr-Addison Mine, and in 2011 announced plans to drill for more gold.
 The Ontario Government instructed Armistice Resources to decommission the site, but they refused and took their disagreement to an environmental and land tribunal in 2013.
 They argued that they did not need to submit a mine closure plan as they were not the surface owner, as defined in the Mining Act.
-In 2018, the Mining and Lands Commissioner found in Armistice's favour the dismissed the previous governmental demands.

-Armistice Resources changed their name to Kerr Mines Inc in 2014 and changed their Toronto Stock Exchange symbol to TSX:KER.
+In 2018, the Mining and Lands Commissioner found in Armistice's favour and dismissed the previous governmental demands.Armistice Resources changed their name to Kerr Mines Inc in 2014 and changed their Toronto Stock Exchange symbol to TSX:KER.
 In 2014, Kerr Mines sold the Kerr-Addison Mine, the adjoining McGarry Mine and associated mining claims, to Golden Candle Limited for $11 million.
 Kerr Mines later became Arizona Gold.

-In 2016, Michael Berns, the owner of Gold Candle Ltd submitted an affidavit to court stating that dissolved owners of the surface rights (GSR, Deak and A J Perron) had failed to remediating the site.
-As part of that court process, court-appointed receivers took rights over the surface rights mine and sold it to Gold Candle Ltd. As of 2021, Gold Candle Ltd owns 100% of the mine.
+In 2016, Michael Berns, the owner of Gold Candle Ltd submitted an affidavit to court stating that dissolved owners of the surface rights (GSR/Deak and AJ Perron) had failed to remediate the site.
+As part of that court process, court-appointed receivers took rights over the surface rights mine and sold it to Gold Candle Ltd. As of 2021, Gold Candle Ltd owned 100 percent of the mine.

-In total, between 1938 and 1996 it produced more than 12 million ounces of gold.

-Unionisation

-The Kerr-Addison Employees’s Association union was formed in 1943.
-It became affiliated with the Canadian National Federation of Independent Union in 1981 and in 1989 merged with United Steelworkers of America to become USWA Local 9283.